John Hughes: Early life

-Hughes was born on February 18, 1950, in Lansing, Michigan, to Marion Crawford, who volunteered in charity work, and John Wilden Hughes, who worked in sales.
-He was the only boy, and had three sisters.
-He spent the first twelve years of his life in Grosse Pointe, Michigan, where he was a fan of Detroit Red Wings right winger Gordie Howe.
-One of Howe's #9 jerseys, sent by Howe himself, was later prominently featured in Hughes' 1986 film Ferris Bueller's Day Off.
-Hughes described himself as "kind of quiet":
+John Wilden Hughes Jr. was born in Lansing, Michigan, on February 18, 1950, the son of charity volunteer Marion (née Crawford) and salesman John Wilden Hughes Sr. He had three sisters.
+He spent the first 12 years of his life in Grosse Pointe, Michigan, where he became a fan of Detroit Red Wings player Gordie Howe, who would later send Hughes one of his own jerseys, which was worn by Alan Ruck's character in Hughes's film Ferris Bueller's Day Off (1986).

+Hughes described himself as a quiet child:

 I grew up in a neighborhood that was mostly girls and old people.
 There weren't any boys my age, so I spent a lot of time by myself, imagining things.
 And every time we would get established somewhere, we would move.
 Life just started to get good in seventh grade, and then we moved to Chicago.
 I ended up in a really big high school, and I didn't know anybody.
-But then The Beatles came along and changed my whole life.
+But then the Beatles came along and changed my whole life.
 And then Bob Dylan's Bringing It All Back Home came out and really changed me.
 Thursday I was one person, and Friday I was another.
-My heroes were Dylan, John Lennon and Picasso, because they each moved their particular medium forward, and when they got to the point where they were comfortable, they always moved on.
+My heroes were Dylan, John Lennon, and Picasso, because they each moved their particular medium forward, and when they got to the point where they were comfortable, they always moved on.